OliverStone01/Try-Hack-Me/pre-security/network-fundamentals/what-is-networking.md

 A public address is used to identify the device on the internet, while a private address is used to identify the device among other devices.

 Two devices on a private network will use their private IP addresses to communicate with each other.
 However, any data sent to the internet from either device will be identified by the same public IP address.
-This is because your data is sent to the router in your home for example and your data is transmited from there which has it own public IP address which is given to the device by your `ISP` at a monthly fee.
+This is because your data is sent to the router in your home, for example, and your data is transmitted from there, which has its own public IP address, which is given to the device by your `ISP` at a monthly fee.

 `ISP` = Internet Service Provider

-It was reported by Cisco (industry giant in networking) that it will become increasingly harder to get a public IP address that isnt already in use.
-This is because of as of 2021, there is estimated to be 50 Billion devices connected to the internet.
+It was reported by Cisco (an industry giant in networking) that it will become increasingly harder to get a public IP address that isn't already in use.
+This is because, of as of 2021, there are an estimated 50 billion devices connected to the internet.

 **IP address Version Types**